How to propagate Plants

 While a lot of plants can propagate fine without any extra humidity, if you find your cutting is looking a bit limp—you may want to introduce some extra humidity.
 Some ways you can do this is by taking your propagation and placing it in an old Ziploc bag or placing it in a bathroom with windows or even buying a mini terrarium.

 For instructions for specifically propagating and caring for Monsteras, check out this blog.
+For inspiration on how to style a pothos plant, check out the pothos styling blog.

 Now that you know these simple steps to propagating, you can try it with all your plants and really dive into the world of propagation.